ds138/HALS/README.md

 Notes
 -----
 An optimisation approach which aims at minimizing the sum of the squared residuals when fitting sinusoids of known frequencies to a time series of discrete measurements.
+Also included is a windowed linear detrend function with optional window overlap for pre-processing of non-uniformly sampled data.

 References
 ----------